The "Liquid" Sculptra Butt Lift: Injecting Your Way to a More Shapely Behind

 New York City dermatologist Dr. Neil Sadick also uses Sculptra to lift bottoms that have experienced some aged-related slide.

-Because Sculptra helps the skin build its own collagen, it can really work wonders by plumping up thin, sagging skin.
+Essentially, Sculptra helps the skin build its own collagen.
+This can plump up the thin and sagging skin caused by aging.
 Sculptra can also help in cases where the patient doesn’t want a bigger buttock area, but has a lot of dimpling.

-Cellulite is caused by fat tethered by fibrous cords, creating a dimple.
-Dr. Sadick uses a needle to loosen those cords, and then injects Sculptra in the area to make it plump up over time.
+Cellulite is caused by fat, tethered by fibrous cords, which create dimples.
+Specialists use a needle to loosen these cords, and then inject Sculptra in the area to make it plump up over time.

 What is the procedure like?

-To begin, the patient stands up so that the doctor can mark the buttocks.
+The patient then stands up so that the doctor can mark the buttocks.
 “I do that according to various anatomical landmarks in order to determine the part of the buttocks where the patient needs the most volume,” says Devgan.

-Next, the patient lies down on a table and is injected by the doctor.
+Next, the patient lies down on a table and the doctor performs the injections.
 “It’s important that the process remain sterile, since it’s taking place near the genitalia,” says Devgan.